XBraid/xbraid/docs/Introduction.md

 - The coarse time grids allow for global propagation of information across space-time with only one XBraid iteration.
 This is visible in the above figure by observing how the solution is updated from iteration 0 to iteration 1.
-- Using coarser (cheaper) grids to correct the fine grid is analagous to spatial multigrid.
+- Using coarser (cheaper) grids to correct the fine grid is analogous to spatial multigrid.
 - Only a few XBraid iterations are required to find the solution over 1024 time steps.
   Therefore if enough processors are available to parallelize XBraid, we can see a speedup over traditional time stepping (more on this later).